arnor-sigurdsson/EIR/docs/api/sequence_models.rst

     head_dim (`int`, *optional*, defaults to 256):
         The attention head dimension.
     hidden_activation (`str` or `function`, *optional*, defaults to `"gelu_pytorch_tanh"`):
-        The non-linear activation function (function or string) in the decoder. max_position_embeddings (`int`, *optional*, defaults to 8192):
+        The non-linear activation function (function or string) in the decoder.
+Will default to `"gelu_pytorch_tanh"` if not specified. `"gelu_pytorch_tanh"` uses an approximation of the `"gelu"` activation function. max_position_embeddings (`int`, *optional*, defaults to 8192):
         The maximum sequence length that this model might ever be used with. initializer_range (`float`, *optional*, defaults to 0.02):